 Cindy Horovitz Wilson, a resident of Wickford Rhode Island, has been making photographs of Rhode Island since 1976.
 She earned her BA from the University of Rhode Island in 1978, studied briefly at the School of the Museum of Fine Arts in Boston, and received her Masters of Fine Art from Tyler School of Art of Temple University in 1984.

-After 20 years in wedding photography, three years operating a gallery in Wickford, Cindy began teaching photography in local classes and to travel groups in 2009.
+After 20 years in wedding photography and three years operating a gallery in Wickford, Cindy began teaching photography in local classes and to travel groups in 2009.
 She has led travel photography workshops in various locations in New England and around the world.

 Cindy continues to develop her own signature style of making images, observing and capturing her subjects with authenticity and dignity.
 She exhibits in local art festivals and with many photography organizations.